awei01/version-controlled-wordpress/readme.md

 * A webserver: While any server should technically work with this codebase, I'm assuming Apache and provide a sample config file. `apt-get install apache2`
 * PHP >5.6: While earlier versions of PHP may work, I've developed this boilerplate using PHP 5.6.17-3. `apt-get install php5`
-* SQLite PDO driver: There is assume MySQL database.
-If you really want MySQL, there are ways to re-enable it. `apt-get install php5-sqlite`
+* SQLite PDO driver: `apt-get install php5-sqlite` This overrides the default MySQL database.
+If you really want MySQL, there are ways to re-enable it.
 * Git: A version control tool. `apt-get install git`
 * Composer: A PHP package manager.
 [Installation instructions](https://getcomposer.org/download/)